cirocosta/ledmatrix/README.md

 # ledmatrix

-> node-webkit and web Application for controlling a led matrix and also playing snake game.
+> node-webkit and (restricted) web Application for controlling a led matrix and also playing games.

 ## Building